Starting Your Business In La Jolla

 La Jolla Community Groups

 As a business you will want familiarize yourself with the purpose and process of these various groups, For example, if your plans involve building a new building or renovate an existing one; changing the front of an existing business (color of paint, type of material, etc) or putting signage on the exterior of a building; you’re required to seek local approvals prior to permitting with the City of San Diego Development Services.
-Here is a list of local groups in which you may need to connect.

 La Jolla Community Planning Association (LJCPA)